InezPereira/academic-kickstart/content/post/tools-for-online-events/index.md

 This is essential, because it enables users to form groups and have conversations in parallel... like in real life, basically.
 And, like in real life, you can move from one group to another and actually run into people you know.
-Gather offers a set of maps you can use off the shelf, but making your own customized maps is not only easy, but also a lot of fun!
+Gather offers a set of maps you can use off the shelf.
+However, making your own customized maps is not only easy, it's also a lot of fun!
 Tutorials on how to do this can be found on [Gather's YouTube channel](https://www.youtube.com/channel/UCd4uhlois5n9k6fRuVwSCuA).
-I personally used online tools such as [this platform](https://www.pixilart.com/) to add more pixel art and nerdy references 🤓.
+I personally use online tools such as [this platform](https://www.pixilart.com/) to add more pixel art and nerdy references 🤓.

 ## Mind-matching